klarna/on-demand-for-digital-goods-docs/integration.md

 data-locale | The locale in which the form should be presented. data-amount | This attribute is valid only for purchase forms and denotes the purchase's total price.
-The value should be multiplied by 100, so if your price is "9,90" it should be sent as "990". data-currency | This attribute is valid only for purchase forms and denotes the purchase's currency, as an [ISO 4217 code](https://en.wikipedia.org/wiki/ISO_4217). data-merchant-context | This attribute is used to track conversion rate in Google Analytics based on any given attribute, i.e. "daily pass".
+The value should be multiplied by 100, so if your price is "9,90" it should be sent as "990". data-currency | This attribute is valid only for purchase forms and denotes the purchase's currency, as an [ISO 4217 code](https://en.wikipedia.org/wiki/ISO_4217). data-merchant-context | This attribute is optional.
+We recommend sending information about the product.
+Klarna will use this to segment your traffic and will be able to offer ideas that may help your conversion as a merchant.
+A practical example is to divide the traffic between "daily pass" and "weekly pass".